Generic Name: risedronate (RIS-e-DROE-nate)

 - Talk to your doctor before you drink alcohol, smoke, or use other tobacco products while taking Actonel.

 - Follow the diet and exercise program given to you by your health care provider.
-Talk to your doctor about whether you should take a calcium and vitamin D supplement while you take Actonel.
+Talk to your doctor about whether you should take a calcium and vitamin D supplement while you use Actonel.

 - Talk to your doctor about the use of weight-bearing exercises to help prevent weak bones.

-- Certain dental procedures should be avoided if possible while you are taking Actonel.
+- Certain dental procedures should be avoided if possible while you are using Actonel.
 Tell your doctor or dentist that you take Actonel before you receive any medical or dental care, emergency care, or surgery.

 - Actonel may interfere with certain lab tests.
 Be sure your doctor and lab personnel know you are taking Actonel.

-- Lab tests, including bone density and blood calcium levels, may be performed while you take Actonel.
+- Lab tests, including bone density and blood calcium levels, may be performed while you use Actonel.
 These tests may be used to monitor your condition or check for side effects.
 Your doctor may also want to evaluate you periodically while you take Actonel to assess the need to continue treatment.
 Be sure to keep all doctor and lab appointments.

 - Actonel should not be used in CHILDREN; safety and effectiveness in children have not been confirmed.
 Actonel is not approved for use in children.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
-You will need to discuss the benefits and risks of taking Actonel while you are pregnant.
+You will need to discuss the benefits and risks of using Actonel while you are pregnant.
 It is not known if Actonel is found in breast milk.
 Do not breast-feed while taking Actonel.

 Possible side effects of Actonel: